-The Department of Languages, Literatures, and Cultures offers you the opportunity to study the following languages: American Sign Language, Chinese, French, German, Japanese, Russian and Spanish.
+The Department of Languages, Literatures, and Cultures offers you the opportunity to study the following languages: American Sign Language, Chinese, French, German, Japanese, Korean, Russian and Spanish.
 We offer language programs in all the languages previously mentioned as well as majors and minors in many of these areas.
 Consider our exciting new concentration within the BA in LLC: Global Languages and Communities.

 Students who wish to complete their Foreign Language requirement in the Department of LLC, may do so by taking courses at the elementary level (101-102) and intermediate level (203-204) in the language of their choice (American Sign Language, Chinese, French, German, Japanese, Russian, Spanish).

 We also offer you the opportunity to expand your knowledge of these languages, literary traditions, and cultures by completing a variety of courses beyond the language programs, including the opportunity to study abroad.
 Please consult our webpage for further information.

 Students with one or more years of high school ASL, Chinese, French, German, Japanese, Korean, Spanish, or Russian who wish to continue the study of that same language MUST take the Language Placement Test.